Fees

 Fee Distribution

-Governance Stakers: A portion of the fees is allocated to a pool for governance stakers.
+The Protocol (Gov): Receives the remaining 75% of Closing Fees and 100% of Open Fees.
+A portion of these fees is allocated to a pool for governance stakers.

-Referrers: Referrers earn a percentage of the fees generated by their referees from the governance portion.
+Referrers: Earn a percentage of the fees generated by their referees from the governance staker portion.

 Fee Lifecycle